SalvaSherif2532/MICB475_Team7/README.md

 #### Updates
 * Going forward we will have a meeting chair (in charge of agenda, keeping meeting on time, and taking meeting minutes) --> today it's Rana (me!)

+### April 3, 2025 - Salva
+* Salva will run the model on Al-Momani dataset
+* Group will schedule a meeting with Bessie next week to discuss
+* Use the checklist for the manuscript
+* Teaching evaluations will be filled out
+* Feedback formatting can be provided by Bessie
+* Hans recommended to use violin plots for alpha diversity to see better dispersion

 ### March 27, 2025 Agenda
 * Manuscript Planning
   *  Table 1 (RANA) --> demographics for Methods section (before and after rarefy)